NYC Subway Shooter Frank James Case Breakdown! *NEW Info*

 So in this case, like I said, right?

-Then we got B, and then one.
+Then we got B and then one.

-So that's what they got them for.
+So that's what they got him for.

-All right, that's how you read criminal statutes.
+That's how you read criminal statutes.

 Like the goddamn video.